yourdevkalki/arbitrum-vibekit/README.md

 # Edit the .env file to include your credentials
 ```

-You are now prepared to leverage the sample implementations within our examples subdirectory to extend your agent’s capabilities.
+You are now prepared to leverage the sample implementations within our examples subdirectory to extend your agent's capabilities.

 ## MCP Tools Integration